-Rh-ve pregnancy is a condition that occurs when the mother’s blood group is Rh-ve and the baby’s blood group is Rh+ve, inherited from the father.
+Rh-ve pregnancy is a pregnancy in which the mother's blood group is Rh-ve and the baby's blood group is Rh+ve, inherited from the father.
+Its importance lies in the fact that this difference in the Rh factor can produce complications in the baby.

 The anti-Rh factors have no effect on the mother's cells, but can destroy the fetal red blood cells whenever they come in contact.